Standing desks can be a major investment for some. So, what if you want a stand-up desk, but can’t afford a full, adjustable sit-stand desk?

 Some of the easiest objects to put under your desk are:

-There are endless possibilities, all you need to do is to look for objects which are level and sturdy to hold the weight of your desk, and just remember that you’ll most likely need four of them.
+There are endless possibilities, all you need to do is to look for objects that are level and sturdy enough to hold the weight of your desk, and just remember that you’ll most likely need four of them.

 How do electric standing desks work?
 The majority of electric standing desks use either a brushed or a brushless motor.
 A controller activates this little DC (direct current) motor to raise, stop, or lower the desk column (s).

 Electric motors used in standing desks must be capable of smoothly raising and lowering loads weighing 200 pounds or more.
 These compact direct current motors have a high power density.

 Brushed motors are simple and inexpensive, but they are sluggish due to the limited high-speed torque.
 Furthermore, the brushes wear out and require motor maintenance, and the motors can be quite noisy.
 Brushless motors respond instantly without lag when a button is pressed, and they are more efficient, more robust, and make less noise than typically brushed motor drives.

 The power of an electric desk motor is only important when it converts into important factors when operating the desk – adjustment speed and weight capacity.
 The desk motor should ideally be powerful enough to shift whatever load is on the desk so swiftly that you don't even realize it.

 Standing at your desk is a good way to prevent long periods of being seated, which is not healthy.
 Many experts recommend that you alternate between standing and sitting, in order to change positions throughout the day.

 You should aim to position your desk at elbow height for standing.
 To do this correctly, you need to bend your arms in an L-shape so that your forearms are parallel to the floor.
 You also need to then measure the distance from the floor to the bottom of your elbow.

 Your desk should be placed at this height when you work.
 Sit-stand desks can be altered to various heights, this will ensure that you have no issues with finding the correct level for your needs.